2/4 Profile Applied to Business and Marketing — What I Now Do Differently

 When I finally understood this about myself, I could finally exhale.
 Instead of fighting against my 2/4 nature, I began to design my business around it.

-1. Honour the hermit: Regular retreats from the online world aren't antisocial—they're essential for accessing our gifts.
-I learned to 'bookend' my offerings, have dedicated days and weeks with no client work, and to schedule regular 'solo retreats'.
+Regular retreats from the online world are essential for accessing our gifts.
+I learned to 'bookend' my offerings with space, have dedicated days and weeks with no client work, and schedule regular solo retreats.
+I stopped apologising for needing space and started treating it as a business necessity.

-2. Trust the network: Instead of trying to reach more and more people, I focused on serving my existing community exceptionally well, and leveraged online networks and platforms, both of which bring me referrals.
+Instead of trying to reach more and more people, I focused on serving my existing community exceptionally well.
+I leveraged online networks and platforms that bring me referrals naturally, rather than constantly hunting for new connections.
+The 4 Line magnetism works best when we're not desperately chasing it.

 Danielle Gardner